John Bilezikjian

-John Bilezikjian (February 1, 1948 – January 19, 2015) was an Armenian-American musician and composer born in Los Angeles.
+John Bilezikjian (February 1, 1948 in Los Angeles – January 19, 2015) was an Armenian-American musician and composer.
 Most renowned as an oud master, he also played the violin, mandolin and dumbek.
-He was also a traditional and contemporary singer singing in Armenian, but also in Turkish, Assyrian/Syriac, English and known for his contributions to world music as a solo act and in collaborations with renowned artists.
+He was also a traditional and contemporary singer singing in Armenian, but also in Turkish, Neo-Aramaic, and English.
+He was known for his contributions to world music as a solo act and in collaborations with renowned artists.
 He established his own record company, Dantz Records in Laguna Hills, California making many recordings, and appearing in tens of film soundtracks.